How Quebec's bungled messaging is hampering the anti-virus effort | CBC News

 The fact is, not everyone is listening to what the government is saying.

-Earlier this month, researchers at Concordia University published findings from an international survey of global attitudes, which established a correlation between messaging and behaviour.
+Earlier this month, researchers at Concordia University in Montreal published findings from an international survey of global attitudes that established a correlation between messaging and behaviour.

 Or as Levine put it, there's a balance to be struck between safety and hope.
-Practically speaking, the provincial government has settled on a plan where they're making a general appeal to caution and individual responsibility, but without meaningful coercive measures to uphold either.
+Practically speaking, the provincial government has settled on a plan in which it's making a general appeal to caution and individual responsibility, but without meaningful coercive measures to uphold either.

 It's no wonder the messages seem, at best, mixed.

-"People are very confused," said Dr. Kim Lavoie, a psychology professor at the Université du Québec à Montréal, who holds a Canada Research Chair in behavioural medicine.
-"Whenever there's an inconsistency it gives space to people to say, 'well both these things can't be true, so I'm going to go with whatever suits me best'."
+"People are very confused," said Kim Lavoie, a psychology professor at the Université du Québec à Montréal, who holds a Canada Research Chair in behavioural medicine.
+"Whenever there's an inconsistency, it gives space to people to say, 'Well, both these things can't be true, so I'm going to go with whatever suits me best.'"

-Lavoie, who co-led the Concordia study, understands the challenges and is reluctant to openly criticize her public health colleagues, but says: "what I think is missing for most people … is a transparent, common-sense plan."
+Lavoie, who co-led the Concordia study, understands the challenges and is reluctant to openly criticize her public health colleagues, but, she said: "What I think is missing for most people ... is a transparent, common-sense plan."

-Going from yellow to orange is intuitively bad, but it's not always clear what the progression involves, exactly.
+Going from yellow to orange is intuitively bad, but it's not always clear what exactly the progression involves.

-Please avoid gatherings, but if you're having members of one other household over, it's probably okay..
+- Please avoid gatherings, but if you're having members of one other household over, it's probably OK.

-Levine has experience, having spearheaded the response to the H1N1 avian influenza pandemic in 2009 (he also contracted the disease).
+Levine has experience, having spearheaded the response to the H1N1 swine flu pandemic in 2009 (he also contracted the disease).

 "Make it short, make it clear, keep repeating it, find a level we can live with and stick there," the former Parti Québécois cabinet member said.
 "The idea of changing it, up and down, up and down, is what ends up being confusing for a population "

-The current government appears to be trying to walk a very fine line: hoping that people act as if the province were in a lockdown, without actually having to make that decision and enforce everything that comes with it.
+The current government, headed by the Coalition Avenir Québec, appears to be trying to walk a very fine line — hoping that people act as if the province were in a lockdown, without actually having to make that decision and enforce everything that comes with it.

 Dr. Horacio Arruda, the province's public health director, essentially said as much this week.